Biomedical Engineering (BEng) (Level 7)

 Helpful subjects are Mathematics, Physics, Biology, and Engineering.

 Biomedical Engineering combines engineering techniques with an appreciation of the functioning of the human body, whether healthy, injured or diseased.
+This course is designed to provide Biomedical Engineering Technologists for the hospital and medical device manufacturing environments.

 Subject to availability of places, suitably qualified graduates may apply to Year 3 of > Bachelor of Engineering (Honours) in Biomedical Engineering or the one year add-on > Bachelor of Engineering (Honours) in Advanced Manufacturing Technology